louissalin/event_source/README.md

 ## The event repository

 An event store must be initialized.
-Currently, only the in_memory SQLlite3 type is available.
+Currently, only SQL based databases accessible via the Sequel gem can be used.

 ```ruby
 EventSource::EventRepository.create(in_memory: true)